 Barely out of kindergarten, Khoury was firmly against the developers.
 His love for landscape was tactile, childlike; he’d comb the sun-drenched earth around his home for wild plants, popping their juicy leaves into his mouth.
 His mother regularly found herself calling poison control.
 So when six-year-old Khoury saw a developer’s banner planted on a plot of land overlooking a craggy depression, he chucked the sign right into the canyon.
 “I was doing my own activism,” he says with a laugh.

 Several decades and degrees later, Khoury no longer stages impromptu acts of eco-vandalism.
 He still, however, loves wild plants.
-As a crop-diversity specialist affiliated with the International Center for Tropical Agriculture and the USDA, Khoury works with a network of scientists, land managers, and crop-diversity advocates to map, research, conserve, and cultivate the wild relatives our our favorite supermarket produce.
+As a crop-diversity specialist affiliated with the International Center for Tropical Agriculture and the USDA, Khoury works with a network of scientists, land managers, and crop-diversity advocates to map, research, conserve, and cultivate the wild relatives of our favorite supermarket produce.
 The search for these species has taken Khoury around the world—from Syria to Jamaica and back to the Sonoran Desert—and back in time, to the dawn of human agriculture.

 Around 10,000 years ago, humans at several sites across the world began domesticating plants.
 They selected seeds from plants they had previously foraged, which had large, sweet fruits or convenient growing cycles.
 Over millennia of breeding, our ancestors turned wispy seeds, bitter fruits, and tiny tubers into the wheat, beans, and potatoes we eat today.